Salvador Santana

-Salvador Santana (born May 22, 1983 in Marin County, California, part of the San Francisco Bay Area) is a singer, spoken word artist, songwriter, and composer.
+Salvador Santana (born May 22, 1983) is a singer, spoken word artist, songwriter, and composer.
 His main instruments are the electronic keyboard and piano.
 He is the son of ten-time Grammy winning guitarist Carlos Santana and poet/author/activist Deborah Santana.
 His maternal grandfather, Saunders King, is an icon of American blues and his paternal grandfather, Jose Santana, is a violinist and mariachi bandleader.

 Santana began playing piano at the age of five.
 He was instructed by Marcia Miget.
 He later went on to study music at Ruth Asawa San Francisco School of the Arts High School.
 He took up playing percussion and found a niche with the tympani drum.
 He also played piano in the school's award-winning jazz band.

 In 1999, Santana collaborated with his father on composing the Grammy winning track "El Farol" on the album Supernatural.

 Santana majored in Musical Arts at California Institute of the Arts in Santa Clarita, California.
 It was there that he met his wife, Megan.